hackproductions/website/setup/recorded.md

 ## Uploading your video

-You'll be uploading your video to S3.
-TBC
+You'll be uploading your video to our server.
+Follow the instructions below to upload it:

+1. Export your video as an .mp4 (else it won’t work).
+2. You will be provided with a upload url as mentioned above.
+Click it, select the file, and once uploaded you’re done!

+---
 Need help?
 Drop an email to [help@hack.productions](mailto:help@hack.productions) and we'll do our best to help!